Safety Policies to Protect Patients and Families

 Preventing Wrong-Site Surgery

-• Know which doctor is in charge of your care and ask the doctor to introduce themselves.
+- Know which doctor is in charge of your care and confirm his or her name at every visit.

-• Make sure that you and your doctor all agree and are clear on exactly what surgery will be performed.
+- Make sure that you and your doctor agree on exactly what surgery will be performed.

-• Some tests require the site of your surgery to be marked.
-Ask the doctor if he or she needs to mark the surgical site while you are watching.
+- Ask the doctor to mark the surgical site while you are watching.

-• Educate yourself and consider a second opinion.
+- Learn about your condition and consider getting a second opinion.

-Fire drills are conducted periodically to familiarize hospital staff with emergency practices.
-If you hear fire bells, stay calm, and remain where you are.
-Our staff will provide you with instructions and assistance to ensure your safety.
+Periodically, we conduct fire drills.
+If you hear bells, stay calm and remain where you are.
+Our staff will provide you with instructions to ensure your safety.